acressy/acressy/README.md

 - I studied abroad in Barcelona in Fall 2022 and took Organic Chemistry, Biochemistry, and Human Anatomy abroad!
 - Former Mathnasium tutor (2020-2022) and Biology TA at Georgia Tech (Fall 2024).
 - As a prospective MS Bioinformatics student, I have already taken 5/12 of my required graduate courses and got them paid for with my Zell Miller Scholarship!
+- I love to crochet!
+So far, my favorite project is the blanket I made in the shape of Captain America's sheild (its taller than me haha).

 Looking forward to collaborating and learning new things together!